 How Do Net Incomes Factor in to Child Support?

-In coming up with the net family income, your Seattle family lawyer will use the full time income of both parents.
+In coming up with the net family income, your Seattle child support attorney will use the full time income of both parents.
 If one parent does not have full time income, but is capable of earning a full time income, then normally the state will impute a full time income to that person.
 Of course there can be arguments as to what income that parent is capable of earning.